AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

 >[!NOTE]
 >
->You can set up multiple devices as primary.
+>You can set up multiple devices as primary devices.

 ### Syncing up with Primary {#sync-up-primary}

-1. After you have set the Chrome device as primary, sync the other device (in this case, the Windows Player) to sync with the primary.
+1. After you have set the Chrome device as the primary, sync the other device (in this case, the Windows Player) to sync with the primary.
 Click the other device (in this case, Windows Player) from the **DEVICES** panel and click **Sync to primary device**.

    ![image1](assets/command-sync/command-sync13-1.png)